78ers Colour Changing Tea

 Rainbow Infusion: A Tribute to the 78ers

-A Legacy of Courage, Protest, and Pride
+A Legacy of Courage, Protest, and Pride.

 In 1978, a courageous group of LGBTQIA+ activists, now known as the '78ers', took to the streets of Sydney to protest the criminalisation and policing of queer lives in Australia.
 At the time, homosexuality was a crime in New South Wales, and queer people faced police brutality, surveillance, and systemic discrimination.

 What began as a peaceful protest was met with police violence.
-Fifty-three people were arrested and publicly outed, but their courage helped ignite a national movement which continues today as the Sydney Mardi Gras.
+Fifty-three people were arrested and publicly outed, but their courage helped ignite a national movement that continues today as the Sydney Mardi Gras.

 Rainbow Infusion was created in honour of the 78ers and all those who stood beside them.
 This colour-changing tea blend, made with butterfly pea flower, lemongrass, hibiscus, peppermint, lemon myrtle and rose petals, is a tribute to transformation, resistance, and queer joy.